torvalds/linux/Documentation/driver-api/media/dtv-frontend.rst

     the forward error correction (FEC) on the inner coding block (before Viterbi, LDPC or other inner code).

-  - Not all frontends provide this kind of statistics.
+  - Analt all frontends provide this kind of statistics.

   - Due to its nature, those statistics depend on inner coding lock (e. g. after ``FE_HAS_VITERBI``, see :c:type:`fe_status`).